An official statement from Zellis on coronavirus.

 We have been closely monitoring the legislative announcements by the UK and Republic of Ireland governments which may affect our customers during the coronavirus outbreak.

-Below is a short summary of these changes (information correct as at 27th March 2020):
+Below is a short summary of these changes (information correct as of 17th April 2020):

 i.
 Changes to UK legislation